SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Background and Related Work

 Pre-processing defenses~\cite{random-rescaling,input-transformation,bart,diffpure} aim to increase the cost of finding adversarial examples with randomized input transformations.
 While their efficacy in the white-box setting is limited both empirically~\cite{bpda,adaptive,demystify} and theoretically~\cite{limitations-preprocessing}, they remain effective in the black-box setting~\cite{noise-empirical,noise-theoretical,boundary-analysis}.
 Post-processing defenses modify the model outputs to interfere with the attack~\cite{post-process,advmind}.

-Our forensics system \textbf{\SEA~is complementary to the above defenses}.
-For example, upon receiving a report about an active black-box attack, instead of blocking the attack immediately, the defender can allow the attack to proceed.
-Then, our system would analyze the attack's behavior.
+Our forensic system \textbf{\SEA{} is complementary to the above defenses}.
+For example, upon receiving a report about an active black-box attack (at its first few queries), instead of immediately blocking the attack, the defense can turn into a honeypot and allow the attack to proceed.
+Then, our system would analyze the attack's behavior to expose more information about the attacker.
+In some cases, identifying attacks may be more valuable than immediate blocking, as it allows for strategic responses.